salimtirit/multithreaded-search-engine/README.md

 An example test case is provided below and also as an attachment to the description.
 (Please see the abstract 3.txt and abstract 6.txt from abstracts folder.)
-Table 1 shows an input file, which expects you to run your program with two threads and scan four abstract files (namely abstract 1.txt, abstract 3.txt, abstract 6.txt, and abstract 5.txt) and return the top two results.
+Table 1 shows an input file, which expects you to run your program with two threads and scan four abstract files (namely abstract 1.txt, abstract 3.txt, abstract 6.txt, and abstract 5.txt) and return the top two results. <br>
 ![image](https://user-images.githubusercontent.com/64011660/233485783-0f787f64-c797-4b9e-913b-f9c79f668903.png)
 ![image](https://user-images.githubusercontent.com/64011660/233485936-5080e214-579d-4886-b69b-86197f64360c.png)
 Table 4 shows the output